-At the end of 48 weeks your participation in the study will end.
+At the end of 48 weeks your participation in the Pregnancy and Infant part of the study will end.
 At that time, if you want to keep taking CAB LA you can choose to move to locally provided CAB LA that is not part of the study.
 The company making CAB LA is working to offer it to study participants after this research study ends.
 If you prefer, we can refer you to a local HIV prevention program.

-[End of section only for women who become pregnant.]
+[End of section only for women who become pregnant and choose Step 4d.]